TeamNintenMod/Ruby/README.md

-# miiverseThing
+# NoNameVerse

-This is an attempt to create a semi miiverse social media platform.
-(Hopefully, it can run on a wii u!)
+This is an attempt to create a semi-miiversey social media platform, written in Node.JS.

+# Setting up

+To start the app, you must first create a `config.json` file.
+Please refer to the `example-config.json` file as a base, and add in all of your neccessary information there.
+Keep in mind you must have a MySQL installed, or an external database created.
+Also, import the `other/DatabaseStructure.sql` file.
+This will make your database compatible with NoNameVerse's.

+# Contribution

+If you see a glaring problem in any code that I create, let me know!
+Send in a pull request or submit an issue.